Skip to main content

 Spacesuits

-In Astrabound, void exposure is one of the great equalizers.
-It does not matter whether a character is noble, marine, smuggler, or relic hunter.
-Without a proper suit, vacuum wins.
+It does not matter whether a character is noble, marine, smuggler, explorer, or relic hunter.
+Without a proper suit, the void wins.

 Spacesuit Table

-Spacesuit, Armored+4*d626$2.5K
+Spacesuit, Armored7+4*d626$2.5K

-Spacesuit, Combat+4*+2d620$5K
+Spacesuit, Combat8+4*+2d620$5K

 Spacesuit Notes

 Example: Flynn trusts an armored spacesuit because it is affordable and common on salvage jobs.
-Astrid prefers a combat suit because it keeps working even after taking damage.
+Astrid prefers a combat suit because it keeps working after taking damage.
 Zayko treats any void suit as sacred equipment, because in deep space a suit failure is often the same thing as a death sentence.

 Shields